 Once the exam is completed, your are considered to be an Firefighter Applicant and your name will be put on a civil service list based on order of performance and other factors.
 Candidates will then be called to take the physical portion of the exam.
 Applicant also will undergo a medical and psychological evaluation, a drug screening and a background check.

-Please note, candidates for employment as Firefighter will be called based on the list number and need, which can take up to multiple years.
+Please note candidates for employment as Firefighter will be called based on the list number and need, which can take up to multiple years.
+Please also note that candidates on the Promotion to Firefighter Exam list get called before candidates on the Open Competitive Exam list.